Free Christian Illustrations

 Stray Cattle

-Stray CattleCattle will often break through a fence and stray into bushlands.
-They aimlessly follow each other and wander farther and farther down the wrong track.
-Once night falls and the ready supply of food is not at hand, the stray cattle may wish they were back in the safety of their protected fold - but now they are lost.
-Unless their owner finds them and guides them back home, they will continue straying where circumstances lead until ending up in some wild back-country where they may stay for good.
+Stray CattleCattle often break through a fence and stray into bushlands.
+Then, they follow each other aimlessly and wander farther and farther down the wrong track.
+Once night falls and a ready supply of food is not at hand, these stray animals probably wish they were back in the safety of their protected fold – but now they are lost.
+Unless their owner finds them and guides them back home, they will continue to stray where circumstances lead, often starving and suffering, in some wild back-country.

 Back to Top ------------------------------------------------------------------------------------------------